expo/expo/docs/versions/unversioned/sdk/permissions.md

 > **Note:** On iOS, this does not disambiguate `undetermined` from `denied` and so will only ever return `granted` or `undetermined`.
 This is due to the way the underlying native API is implemented.

+### `Expo.Permissions.NOTIFICATIONS` (iOS only)

+The permission type for local notifications.
+It is only necessary to request this permission on iOS.

+> **Note:** This does not disambiguate `undetermined` from `denied` and so will only ever return `granted` or `undetermined`.
+This is due to the way the underlying native API is implemented.

 ### `Expo.Permissions.LOCATION`

 The permission type for location access.